Eastern Illinois visits Eastern Kentucky on 6-game road slide - WTOP News

 Berea, Kentucky; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Eastern Illinois will look to end its six-game road skid when the Panthers play Eastern Kentucky.
+BOTTOM LINE: Eastern Illinois visits Eastern Kentucky looking to break its six-game road skid.

-The Colonels have gone 2-0 at home.
-Eastern Kentucky is third in the ASUN scoring 76.3 points while shooting 41.8% from the field.
+The Colonels have gone 2-0 in home games.
+Eastern Kentucky has a 0-1 record in one-possession games.

 The Panthers are 0-6 on the road.
-Eastern Illinois ranks ninth in the OVC allowing 75.3 points while holding opponents to 42.3% shooting.
+Eastern Illinois is 2-3 when it has fewer turnovers than its opponents and averages 11.1 turnovers per game.

-Eastern Kentucky’s average of 8.9 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 9.3 per game Eastern Illinois gives up.
-Eastern Illinois averages 5.3 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.0 per game Eastern Kentucky gives up.
+Eastern Kentucky scores 76.3 points per game, 1.0 more point than the 75.3 Eastern Illinois allows.
+Eastern Illinois averages 5.3 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.0 per game Eastern Kentucky allows.

-TOP PERFORMERS: Devontae Blanton is scoring 15.6 points per game and averaging 6.2 rebounds for the Colonels.
+TOP PERFORMERS: George Kimble III averages 2.5 made 3-pointers per game for the Colonels, scoring 14.5 points while shooting 37.3% from beyond the arc.

-Zion Fruster averages 1.6 made 3-pointers per game for the Panthers, scoring 10.8 points while shooting 43.8% from beyond the arc.
+Nakyel Shelton is shooting 43.2% and averaging 17.8 points for the Panthers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.